 Beyond Canning is so much more than fermenting.
 There are sweet preserves, interesting pickles and even a recipe for a Buckwheat-Oat Jam Crumb Bar that I’m dying to try.
 Autumn’s steady, down-to-earth voice shines through making seemingly complicated recipes crystal clear and totally doable.
-I’m so excited about this book that I want you to have a copy too and guess what?
-Autumn has been kind enough to give one luck winner a copy!
-Simply leave me a comment below telling me your canning adventures and a winner will randomly be chosen on March 29.

 If you’d like to see some other Beyond Canning recipes like Pink House Kraut (made with red cabbage, beets, and ginger) or Bloody Mary Pickled Eggs check out these other sites that are part of the Beyond Canning Book Tour!